Sarani1612/truebrew/README.md

 - [Font Awesome](https://fontawesome.com/) provided all icons used throughout the website
 - [Balsamiq](https://balsamiq.com/) was used to create wireframes for the project
 - [Amazon S3 Bucket](https://aws.amazon.com/s3/) was used to store images
+- [Whitenoise](http://whitenoise.evans.io/en/stable/) was used to serve static files for the deployed website
 - [Django Storages](https://django-storages.readthedocs.io/en/latest/) and [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) were used to connect Django with S3
 - [Stripe](https://stripe.com/) was used for card payments